North Dakota's students who studied out-of-state saved $2.7 million through WICHE Student Access Programs in 2018-19.

-Programs and Participation.
+Programs and Participation

 North Dakota is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2015-16 North Dakota’s students and families saved over $2.5 million.
+In 2018-19 North Dakota’s students and families saved over $2.7 million.
 North Dakota saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Western Undergraduate Exchange.
 North Dakota students have enrolled in undergraduate programs beyond North Dakota’s borders through the Western Undergraduate Exchange (WUE) since 1988.
-In 2015-16, 326 students from North Dakota were enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $1.3 million in tuition and fees – the average student savings amounted to $4,105.
-In the last 10 years, students have saved over $13.2 million.
+In 2018-19, 447 students from North Dakota were enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $1.7 million in tuition and fees – the average student savings amounted to $3,550.
+In the last 10 years, students have saved over $13.7 million.

 North Dakota benefits from WUE in another way: by receiving students from out of state.
 North Dakota’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in North Dakota after graduating.
-In 2015-16 North Dakota received 2,098 students through WUE.
+In 2018-19 North Dakota received 2,029 students through WUE.

 Professional Student Exchange Program.
-North Dakota has sent 424 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, optometry, and veterinary medicine.
-In addition, in 2015-16 the state received 17 students and $407,610 in support fees from other Western states.
+North Dakota has sent 450 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, optometry, and veterinary medicine.
+In addition, in 2018-19 the state received 19 students and $469,934 in support fees from other Western states.

-WICHE’s Added Value.
+WICHE’s Added Value

 North Dakota gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Policy & Workforce Development.
+Policy & Workforce Development

-North Dakota has participated in projects supporting better-informed decision making at the state level.
-WICHE initiatives have been sponsored by the Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
+North Dakota has participated in projects supporting better-informed decision-making at the state level.
+WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio.